Conditional Tracing¶

 $tracecondition

 .
-So if you modify this system variable in the script, you will be able to control whether the step type is switched.
+So if you modify this system variable in the script, you will be able to control whether the debuggee would break.

 - Set the system variable